-The Board of Directors has determined that Mr. Gross should serve as a Director because of his extensive executive management experience at Eaton Corporation plc.
-At Eaton, Mr. Gross dealt with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions and capital allocation, that the Company deals with today.
+The Board of Directors has determined that Ms. Lagacy should serve as a Director because of her extensive executive management experience at Caterpillar.
+At Caterpillar, Ms. Lagacy deals with many of the major issues, such as financial, strategic, technology, cybersecurity, management development, acquisitions and capital allocation, that the Company deals with today.
+Specifically with regard to cybersecurity matters, Ms. Lagacy earned a Certificate in Cybersecurity Oversight from Carnegie Mellon University's Software Engineering Institute.
+Also, with her extensive financial background, Ms. Lagacy is a financial expert for the Company's Audit Committee.

-Shares of Common Stock beneficially owned: Director in Class I 16,668 (term expiring in 2022)
+Director in Class III (term expiring in 2023)